-Guidance X.X.X - Use of the KVK number to identify the legal entity
+Guidance 3.1.1 - Use of the KVK number to identify the legal entity

-Legal entities shall identify themselves in the Inline XBRL document using their registration number at the Chamber of Commerce (also known as 'KVK number').
+Legal entities shall identify themselves in the Inline XBRL Document Set using their registration number at the Chamber of Commerce (also known as 'KVK number').

 This shall be implemented in such way that an xbrli:identifier element has a valid KVK number as its content.
-A valid KVK number consists of 8 digits.
+A valid KVK number consists of 8 consecutive digits of which the first two digits must not be '00'.

-KVK-FR-XXX: The xbrli:identifier element MUST be a valid KVK number format.
+G3-1-1\1: The xbrli:identifier element MUST be a valid KVK number format.

-In case of violation, the following messages are recommended to be used:
+In case of violation, the following message is recommended to be used: